 The Committee believes severance protections convey the Company's commitment to each named executive officer while offering flexibility for any potential changes in compensation or duties.
-Accordingly, the Company provides severance protections for named executive officers under an employment agreement (for Mr. Symson only), the Executive Severance Plan and the Change in Control Plan
+Accordingly, the Company provides severance protections for named executive officers under an employment agreement (for Mr. Symson only) and the Executive Severance and Change in Control Plan for the other named executive officers.